Chapter Two of The Story of Rick and Marla’s Wedding Aboard the

 'Did not!'

-Due to 9/11 regulations, the ship is forced to do an identity check on
+Apparently, due to 9/11 regulations, the ship is forced to do an identity check

 people simply boarding for the two-hour wedding ceremony.
 Apparently

-wedding receptions are closely watched to prevent an Al Quaida operative
+wedding receptions are closely scrutinized to prevent an Al Quaeda operative

-dangerous people like Mike Fagan and MG Anseman would be heavily scrutinized.
+dangerous guests like my Best Men Mike Fagan and Tom Easely would be heavily scrutinized.

-Just one look at them and anyone would be suspicious!!
+Just one look at either of those guys and anyone would be suspicious!!
 (Don't tell

 anyone, but I was secretly happy to know that Homeland Security was investigating